 The PS4 slim is not capable of powering USB-C devices.
 Therefore, the power coming from the PS4 slim through the Type-C to USB-A cable is below the minimum requirement!

 Instead, you need to use a suitable external power source and only connect to the PS4 via the display cable as shown in the image below.

 Unfortunately, if you try to run your monitor without enough power supply for long enough, it is possible to permanently damage the device.

 - If you have your cellphone connected to your Lepow portable monitor and the monitor connected to an external power source, the monitor will charge your phone.
 For this setup you need to use at least a 16W charger (even higher than the minimum 10W standard).

 - If you attempt to adjust your brightness level above 80% and your external power supply is not sufficient, the screen will go black.
 To fix this either lower the brightness level or change the power supply.

-Are you dealing with the Lepow portable monitor no signal error despite your monitor being brand new?
+Are you encountering a no signal error despite your monitor being brand new?
 Buying a brand new device and encountering an error like this can be frustrating.
-As it turns out, this is a fairly common issue with two main fixes.
+As it turns out, this is a fairly common issue with two main fixes:

-If this is the case, you can take advantage of Lepow’s 7 day return and exchange policy.
+If you can’t seem to the fix the error, you can take advantage of Lepow’s 7 day return and exchange policy.
 Lepow also has a one year quality issue warranty that may apply to you.

 Additionally, if you are still having issues despite attempting each of these troubleshooting steps, you can contact Lepow’s 24/7 tech support by using your order number.
 You can also call +1-877-971-0118.